cguintob/BTL_humidity_code/README.md

 measurement and an index used for plotting, are then written to the first data file (they're actually appended so no data is lost).

+5/24/2024 UPDATE: Instead of plotting an index, `sensorData.py` now plots the serial port number in the first column.
+This is useful for using `NEW_READER.py` but doesn't affect the function of `dataReader.py`, since the latter corrects any discrepancies in the indexes present in the data files.

 The unique features of this program are its use of `requests` and `keyboard`, two Python libraries that allow the program to fetch information from websites and allow the user keyboard functionality when operating the program.